Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

 ### Media

-All media was obtained through Unsplash [unsplash.com](https://unsplash.com/photos/_SFJhRPzJHs)
+The casino background image media was obtained through Unsplash [unsplash.com](https://unsplash.com/photos/_SFJhRPzJHs)

 ### Acknowledgements

-Thank you to friends and family for testing the app and for the guidance provided by Slack.
+Thank you for the guidance provided by Slack and my mentor Maranatha A. Ilesanmi for all his help!